henrikchan-ops/neurosignallab/notes/eeg_basics.md

 Motor Imagery means imagined movement without performing it.

-I wish to use the data from the bran-computer interface (BCI) to decode whether or not there was imagined movement from the EEG.
+I wish to use the data from the brain-computer interface (BCI) to decode whether or not there was imagined movement from the EEG.
 Motor imagery creates a controlled EEG classification problem connected to BCI.

 The PhysioNet EEG Motor Movement/Imagery dataset contains: